loopbackio/loopback-next/docs/site/Context.md

 constructor.
 Context allows LoopBack to give you the necessary information at runtime even if you do not know the value when writing up the Controller.
 The above will print `Hello John` at run time.

+{% include note.html content="
+  `@inject` decorator is not able to leverage the value-type information associated with a binding key yet, therefore the TypeScript compiler will not check that the injection target (e.g. a constructor argument) was declared with a type that the bound value can be assigned to.
+"}

 Please refer to [Dependency injection](Dependency-injection.md) for further details.